Comparing Models

 Logistic regression is a model for predicting the probability of an event, not the occurrence of an event.
 Logistic regression can be used for classification as well.
 Good models should reflect both good metrics on probability and classification, but the importance of one over the other depends on the problem.

 In this section we will focus on the probability metrics.
-We want our model to assign higher predicted probabilities to events and lower predicted probabilities to non-events.
+Since we are predicting the probability of an event, we want our model to assign higher predicted probabilities to events and lower predicted probabilities to non-events.

 Coefficient of Discrimination